Mushika dynasty: Economy

 The primary resource base for the Ezhimala polity (in the early historic period) and the Mushika state (medieval) was Indian Ocean spice trade (esp. pepper, cardamom and other spices from the interior hills) rather than agriculture (wet paddy cultivation).
 Ezhimala Hill was notably the first landfall on the Malabar Coast for the sailors crossing the Arabian Sea.

 Greco-Roman spice trade

 Much like the rest of Malabar Coast, the Ezhimala country and its ancient rulers benefited from Greco-Roman Indian Ocean spice trade during the early historic period.
 Early Tamil literature mentions an Indian Ocean port known as "Naravu", located in Ezhimalai country (Akam, 97).
 The term "naravu" means "honey" or "liquor" in early Tamil dialects.

-A kings' double nature: a guide to singers.
-His armies love massacre, he loves war, yet gifts flow from him ceaselessly, Come, dear singers.
-Let's go and see him in Naravu, where on trees no ax can fell, fruits ripen, unharmed by swarms of bees, egg-shaped [jackfruit], ready for the weary traveler in fields of steady, unfailing harvests; where warriors with bows that never tire of arrows shiver but stand austere in the sea winds mixed with the lit cloud and the spray of seafoam.
-There he is, in the town of Naravu, tender among tender women.